jayjaybillings/thesis/docs/_posts/2016-12-19-eclipse-ice.markdown

 that acts as a kind of manifest, describing and providing links to all necessary information for a given problem.

-In this work, it should be assumed, unless otherwise noted, that "input" refers to the entire set of input, not to a single file.
+In this work, it should be assumed&mdash;unless otherwise noted&mdash;that "input" refers to the entire set of input, not to a single file.

 **Executing jobs** or "running the workflow" in this context is the process